noseka1/noseka1.github.io/source/_posts/2015-05-18-five-basic-tips-for-logging-in-java.markdown

 ---------------------------------------
 You can improve the performance of your logging code by embracing the following programming idioms.

 Instead of concatenating strings to form the logging message let the logging framework do it for you.
-In the following example assume that the log level was set to `info` therefore debug messages won't be logged at all.
+In the following example assume that the log level was set to `info`, therefore debug messages won't be logged at all.
 The code at line 5 is concatenating five string objects in order to create one temporary string object which is not used anyway.
 You should instead follow the example at line 8.
 The formatting of the log message is done by the logging framework which is optimized to do the formatting only if the resulting message will actually be logged.
-Besides that the code at line 8 is more readable than the variant at line 5.
+Besides that, the code at line 8 is more readable than the variant at line 5.
 {% codeblock lang:java %}
 String foo = "foo";
 String bar = "bar";